core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving from the proxy a response matching with the original unicast request before the amount of time T has elapsed, the client proceeds according to the following steps.

 1. The client processes the response as defined in {{I-D.ietf-core-groupcomm-bis}}.
-When doing so, the client decrypts the response according to the security association it has with the proxy.
+When doing so, the client decrypts and verifies the response according to the security association it has with the proxy.

 2. If secure group communication is used end-to-end between the client and the servers, the client processes the response resulting at the end of step 1, as defined in {{I-D.ietf-core-oscore-groupcomm}}.